 Rooted in the idea that individuals should know who is collecting their information and how that data is used, GDPR raises the stakes on data misuse.
 Offenders can face fines of 20 million euros or up to 4% of global company revenue—making GDPR one of the most significant pieces of legislation in recent years to modernize privacy and security laws across Europe.

 If you’re a video publisher wondering how all of this will affect you and your relationship with JW Player, we’ve got answers.

 Which video publishers are affected under GDPR?

-Any video publisher with European viewers must comply with GDPR, regardless of where that
+Any video publisher with European viewers must comply with GDPR, regardless of where that publisher is based.

 How does JW Player comply with GDPR?